Ziges/end-of-field-challenge/README.md

 As often with CSS, this is an exercise in precision and accuracy.
 ***
 ## Deployment-Details:
-- Interface # 1.
+- Interface # 1 (simple).
 The first interface is a widget for retrieving user input.
 Compatible on all screen sizes.
-- Interface # 2.
+- Interface # 2 (complex).
 The second interface is a widget for a company enterprise package.
 Compatible on all screen sizes.
 ***
 ## Tech tools:
 Built with: